Revoa-ux/revoa-app/CONVERSATIONAL_FLOWS_COMPLETE.md

-# Conversational Flow System - Implementation Complete
+# Conversational Flow System - Phase 4 Integration Complete

 ## Overview

-The conversational flow system has been fully implemented!
+The conversational flow system is now **fully integrated into the Chat UI**!
 This Typeform-style dynamic assistant guides merchants step-by-step through complex scenarios with smart branching logic, interactive UI components, and persistent state management.

+**NEW in Phase 4**: Auto-triggering based on thread tags, visual suggestion banners, inline flow rendering in chat, and seamless state management.

 ## What Was Built